Pediatric Sleep Specialist

 Children are not just small adults when it comes to sleep.
 Their growing brains and bodies have unique sleep needs, and sleep problems in childhood can affect development, behavior, learning, and long-term health.
-The Rebis Pediatric Sleep Clinic combines medical expertise, behavioral strategies, and developmental understanding to help children from infancy through adolescence achieve healthy, restorative sleep.
+The Rebis Pediatric Sleep Clinic combines medical expertise, behavioral strategies, and developmental understanding to help children from infancy through adolescence sleep well.

 Why Children's Sleep Matters More Than You Think

 Quality sleep is when children's brains grow, memories form, and bodies develop.
-Unlike adults who primarily use sleep for restoration, children literally grow while they sleep.
-Growth hormone is released during deep sleep, emotional experiences are processed, and new neural connections form that support learning and development.
+Unlike adults, who primarily use sleep for restoration, children literally grow while they sleep: growth hormone is released during deep sleep, emotional experiences are processed, and new neural connections form that support learning.
+When children do not sleep well, the effects can ripple through daily life and, over time, overall health.

 • Difficulty concentrating and learning in school